buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

 Status Targets
 --------------

-.. bbcfg: status
+.. bb:cfg: status

 The Buildmaster has a variety of ways to present build status to various users.
-Each such delivery method is a `Status Target` object in the configuration's :bbcfg:`status` list.
+Each such delivery method is a `Status Target` object in the configuration's :bb:cfg:`status` list.
 To add status targets, you just append more objects to this list::

     c['status'] = []